History of Rancho San Vicente

 Rancho San Vicente still retains the look of its namesake Mexican land grant—remarkable for a property located right next to San Jose’s heavily populated Almaden Valley.

-The original Rancho San Vicente land grant dates from 1842, when the Mexican governor of the region granted the land to José Reyes Berryessa, whose distant relatives had arrived in California with the de Anza Expedition of 1776.
+The original Rancho San Vicente land grant dates from 1834, when the Mexican governor of the region granted the land to José Reyes Berryessa, whose parents had arrived in California with the de Anza Expedition of 1776.
 Not until 1848, when California became part of the United States, was there an attempt to create legal certainty about the boundaries and ownership of land grants.
-It was a lengthy, contentious process, but in 1868, a patent for Rancho San Vicente was granted to Berryessa for 4,438 acres.
+It was a lengthy, contentious process, but in 1861, a patent for Rancho San Vicente was granted to Berryessa's widow, Maria Zacarias Bernal Berryessa, for 4,438 acres.

 Ohlone tribes were the first to recognize the bounty in the surrounding hills.
 It was they who discovered local sources of cinnabar, the rock containing mercury, or quicksilver, which was used to refine ore for gold and silver.
 By sharing their source with early settlers, the Ohlone inadvertently drew attention to the region surrounding Rancho San Vicente.